sachinsu/sachinsu.github.io/work_journal/life.md

         - Changing the language of your work to match others
         - Including wider contexts of the organization, the industry and the market in your work
         - Reformatting your presentations to fit other team’s strategies

+- Life Lessons from Morgan housel
+    - Limit number of tribes you belong to
+    - Identify the behaviors never change over time and using those to your advantage
+    - Multi-disciplinary learnings (looking at your field from lense of another field)
+    - Self-interest can lead to justify anything.
+    - You can not believe in risk until you believe in Luck
+    - Room for Error in underappreciated and misunderstood.
+    - Sustainable sources of competitive advantages
+        - Learn faster than competition
+        - Empathize with customers
+        - Be better communicator than competition
+        - Wait longer than competition
+    - Personal experience extrapolated to how world works